ibm-cloud-docs/hs-crypto/FAQs.md

 {: #what-key-management}
 {: faq}

-{{site.data.keyword.hscrypto}} integrates with [{{site.data.keyword.keymanagementservicefull}}](https://cloud.ibm.com/catalog/services/key-protect){:external} for {{site.data.keyword.cloud_notm}} APIs to generate and encrypt keys.
+{{site.data.keyword.hscrypto}} integrates with [{{site.data.keyword.keymanagementservicefull}}](https://cloud.ibm.com/catalog/services/key-protect){: external} for {{site.data.keyword.cloud_notm}} APIs to generate and encrypt keys.
 The Keep Your Own Keys function is also enabled by {{site.data.keyword.hscrypto}} to provide access to cryptographic hardware that is FIPS 140-2 Level 4 certified technology, the highest level attainable certification level. {{site.data.keyword.hscrypto}} offers network addressable HSMs.

 ## What is Hardware Security Module (HSM)?
 {: #what-is-hsm}